Jambrose777/JacobAmbroseWCAStatistics/ClockLuck/README.md

 # Files

  - Makefile
-	-- $make
+	$make
-		---compiles code
+		compiles code
-	-- $make run
+	$make run
-		--- compiles and runs the all the files
+		compiles and runs the all the files
-	-- $make clean
+	$make clean
-		--- cleans the code
+		cleans the code
  - results/Results.txt
 	Results of ClockLuck.cpp
  - results/ResultsDelegates.txt